brittanysfisher/nlp_project/NLP Project.md

 In a less effecting issue, the algorithm also has issues identifying “Him” with a capital ‘H’ as a title rather than a pronoun.
 It is common to refer to a higher power as “Him” as found in Little Women four times and Moby Dick at least once.

 Below is the code for the language processing:
+The following reference was used to create the Spark NLP pipeline and their comments were very helpful in understanding each of the pieces of the code: https://www.johnsnowlabs.com/supercharge-your-nlp-skills-mastering-dependency-parsing-with-spark-nlp-and-python/

 ```{python}
 !wget http://setup.johnsnowlabs.com/colab.sh -O - | bash